Kalyan-Gokavarapu/EntityFramework/README.md

 -  More control
 -  Designed for loose coupling

-Well Dapper uses connection.execute for insert/update/delete <br/>
+Well, Dapper uses connection.execute for insert/update/delete <br/>
 for which we can still stick to EF

 <br/>